 A common audit scope has been compiled with the intention of improving consistency of audits and the audit process, making it easier for coverholders to work with the Lloyd’s market and to support both managing agents and coverholders in meeting the expectations of the Financial Conduct Authority (FCA) and in the case of managing agents, the Prudential Regulation Authority (PRA).

-Whilst the use of this audit scope is not mandatory, and in certain situations a bespoke scope may be appropriate, it is intended that managing agents should as far as possible use this scope in order to reduce duplication, to promote consistency and to support coordinated audits wherever possible.
+Whilst the use of this audit scope is not mandatory, and in certain situations a bespoke scope may be appropriate, it is intended that managing agents should as far as possible use this scope to reduce duplication, to promote consistency and to support coordinated audits wherever possible.

 A separate accompanying document “Coverholder Audit Scope – Guidance Notes” provides guidance on these questions.
 It is recommended that the guidance notes are read by the auditor and managing agent prior to any audit planning or audits taking place.